dantehybridge/french-celery/README.md

 - Your application needs to output/display each student’s name and formatted grade.
 - Your application needs to support adding other students and scores with minimal impact to the code.

-The Starter code project for this Guided project module includes a Program.cs file that provides the following code features:
+The Starter code project for this challenge project module includes a Program.cs file that provides the following code features:
 - The code declares variables used to define student names and individual exam scores for each student.
 - The code includes the variables and algorithms used to sum the exam scores and calculate the average exam score for each student.
 - The code includes a hard coded letter grade that the developer must apply manually.